-• Title IX presentations for student cohorts, clubs, various divisions on campus, new employee orientations, staff union meetings;

-• "Unlawful Discrimination, Harassment, & Sexual Assault" during International Students Orientation Presentations;

-• Online multimedia modules required of new employees through Keenan SafeColleges Training.
-The titles of the various modules are: Sexual Harassment: Policy and Procedure (AB 1825, required by Administrators/ Supervisors every 2 years), Sexual Harassment: Staffto-Staff, Title IX and Sexual Misconduct, Title IX and Gender Equity in Athletics;
+- Title IX New Student Orientations; - Title IX presentations for student cohorts, clubs, various divisions on campus, new employee orientations, union meetings; - "Unlawful Discrimination, Harassment, & Sexual Assault" during International Students Orientation Presentations; - Online multimedia modules required of new employees through Keenan SafeColleges Training.
+The titles of the various modules are: Sexual Harassment: Policy and Procedure (AB 1825, required by Administrators/ Supervisors every 2 years), Sexual Harassment: Staff-to-

-• In-person presentations during faculty and classified staff Professional Development days relating to supporting students with health, safety and behavioral concerns;

-• "Understanding your Title IX Responsibilities" presentation for full time and part time faculty;

-• "Employee Guide to Responding to Sexual or Gender-Based Misconduct" and "Student Support and Reporting Options" as publications available in the Office of Staff and Student Diversity, Campus Police Department, at inperson orientations, and on MyECC;

-• "You are Not Alone YWCA Sexual Assault Crisis Services" pamphlets and additional material - distributed at in-person trainings and available in the Office of Staff and Student Diversity and Campus Police Department;

-• Various Onestudent.org flyers distributed at in-person trainings and available at Staff and Student Diversity website; and

-• "New Hire - Sexual and Gender Based Misconduct Information and Resources" notification for all newly hired employees

-• Title IX information provided on our website: www. elcamino.edu/about/depts/diversity/misconduct.aspx.
+Staff, and Title IX and Sexual Misconduct;

+- · Presentations during faculty and classified staff Professional Development days relating to supporting students with health, safety and behavioral concerns; - "Understanding your Title IX Responsibilities" presentation for full time and part time faculty; - "Employee Reporting Obligations (Sexual and Gender -Based Misconduct: A Guide for College Employees)" and "Understanding your Title IX Rights (Resources and Reporting Options for Sexual and/or Gender-Based Misconduct)" as publications available in the Office of Title IX, Diversity and Inclusion, the Campus Police Department and on the Title IX, Diversity and Inclusion website: - "You are Not Alone YWCA Sexual Assault Crisis Services" pamphlets and additional material - distributed at in-person trainings and available in the Office of Title IX, Diversity and Inclusion and Campus Police Department; - · Domestic and Sexual Violence Prevention Shelter Services Reference Sheet, Title IX Resources Poster and COVID-19 Safety Guide for Survivors handouts available on the Office of Title IX, Diversity and Inclusion website; - "New Hire Sexual and Gender Based Misconduct Information and Resources" notification for all newly hired employees; - Title IX information provided on the website: www. elcamino.edu/about/depts/diversity/misconduct.aspx; and - Sessions mentioned under 2019 Wellness on page 13.